Katja Keul

-Katja Keul (née Fehsenfeld, born 30 November 1969) is a German lawyer and politician of Alliance 90/The Greens who has been serving as a member of the German Bundestag since the 2009 elections, representing the Nienburg II – Schaumburg district.
+Katja Keul (née Fehsenfeld, born 30 November 1969) is a German lawyer and politician of Alliance 90/The Greens who served as a member of the German Bundestag from 2009 to 2025, representing the Nienburg II – Schaumburg district.
 In addition to her work in parliament, she has been Minister of State at the Federal Foreign Office in the government of Chancellor Olaf Scholz since 8 December 2021.

 Education and early career

 The daughter of a development aid worker, Keul was born in Berlin.
 She attended schools in Mostaganem, Höxter, Geneva, Jacksonville, Florida, and Nienburg/Weser.
 From 1989 to 1994 she studied law at the University of Heidelberg and has been working as a lawyer since 1997.

 Political career

 Keul has been a member of the Green Party since 2006.

-Keul has been a member of the German Bundestag since the 2013 elections, representing the Nienburg II – Schaumburg constituency.
+Keul first became a member of the German Bundestag in the 2013 elections, representing the Nienburg II – Schaumburg constituency.
 In parliament, she served on the Committee on Legal Affairs and the Committee on Defense from 2013 until 2021.
 During that time, she served as her parliamentary group's spokesperson on legal affairs.
 From 2014 until 2017, she was also part of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
 Following the 2017 elections, she joined the Subcommittee on Disarmament, Arms Control and Non-Proliferation.

-In addition to her committee assignments, Keul is a member of the German-American Parliamentary Friendship Group.
-She has been a member of the German delegations to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe since 2014 and to the Franco-German Parliamentary Assembly since 2019.
+In addition to her committee assignments, Keul was a member of the German-American Parliamentary Friendship Group.
+She was also a member of the German delegations to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe from 2014 and to the Franco-German Parliamentary Assembly from 2019.

 On 7 June 2011, Keul was among the guests invited to the state dinner hosted by President Barack Obama in honor of Chancellor Angela Merkel at the White House.

 In 2019, Keul co-founded a cross-party support group for the Treaty on the Prohibition of Nuclear Weapons.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Keul was part of her party's delegation in the working group on children, youth and families, co-chaired by Serpil Midyatli, Katrin Göring-Eckardt and Stephan Thomae.

+In October 2024, Keul announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.